24 Household Uses for Vinegar From Cleaning to Beauty to Pets and Outside

 Vinegar for Cleaning

 If the cabinet under your sink looks anything like ours, it’s jammed with expensive cleaning products.
 Wouldn’t it be nice to get rid of a bunch of those containers so you can free up some space and save money?
 Vinegar can help.
+Because of its antifungal and antibacterial nature, you can safely use it to wipe down counters and appliances.

 1. Use as Fabric Softener